piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

     If you compile the code with `make`, the executable "geoclim.exe" will be created in the "source/" directory.
 I recommend to move it into the "executable/" directory.
-    In any case, you should rename the executable just created to identify the code modifications you have made, especially if you want to do several modifications, and have to create as many executable as modifications.
+    In any case, you should rename the executable just created to identify the code modifications you have made, especially if you want to do several modifications, and have to create as many executables as modifications.
 Otherwise, the executable will be overwritten at each new compilation.

 5. **Chain run submission**:

-    The most convenient way to run the simulations is to use the scripts for "chain" job submission, especially on a cluster, and if you wants to run several simulations in the same time.
+    The most convenient way to run the simulations is to use the scripts for "chain" job submission, especially on a cluster, and if you want to run several simulations in parallel.
-    Those scripts ("submit_chain.sh" and "run_geoclim.sh") can be found in the "job/" directory
+    Those scripts ("submit_chain.sh" and "run_geoclim.sh") can be found in the "job/" directory.

     * Go to the "job/" directory (`cd job`).
     * Replace the template "submit_chain.sh" by "submit_chain_sulfur-experiments.sh": `cp -f submit_chain_sulfur-experiments.sh
     submit_chain.sh`.
-    This last template contains the configuration for all the experiment presented in the article, whereas the first one is a default template.
+    This last template contains the configurations for all the experiment presented in the article, whereas the first one is a default template.
     * Edit the "new" script "submit_chain.sh" to configure your run.
-The script is currently configure for the "carbonate sulfuric weathering" perturbation experiment.
-The configuration for all experiment are between the lines 38 and 238.
+The script is currently configured for the "carbonate sulfuric weathering" perturbation experiment.
+The individual specific configurations for all experiments are between the lines 38 and 238.
 You can simply comment the default config and uncomment the one corresponding to your run.
     The configuration variables that need to be edited are:
         * `RUN_NAME`: the name of your run
         * `EXECUTABLE`: the path & name or your GEOCLIM executable file
         * `STOP_TIMES`, `COMBINE_DT`, `CONTWTH_NSKIP`, `DYNSOIL_NSKIP`, `COMBINE_PRINT_NSKIP`, `GEOGRAP_PRINT_NSKIP` and
-	`DYNSOIL_PRINT_NSKIP`: variables (lists) controlling the times to stop and restart the runs, the time-steps of the different modules (COMBINE, continental weathering and DynSoil) and the printing time-steps.
+	`DYNSOIL_PRINT_NSKIP`: variables (lists) controlling the times to stop and restart the run, the time-steps of the different modules (COMBINE, continental weathering and DynSoil) and the printing time-steps.
-	The default (uncommented) values are the ones that were used for all the abrupt perturbations.
+	The default (uncommented) values are the ones that were used for all the abrupt perturbations, except for "carbonate trade-off" for which DynSoil and continental weathering must be synchronous (i.e., `DYNSOIL_NSKIP="1 1 1"`).
         * `COMBINE_INIT`: the path & name for the initial condition of COMBINE variables. "restart/geoclim/output.ref" can be used for all simulations since they all start from a quasi identical pre-industrial steady-state.
 	Yet, in order to start more closely to the numerical steady-state, different COMBINE restarts are available for all the